So you just got your first guitar, and are looking for a way to learn to play?

 What is the best guitar lesson site for beginners?

-Now that you have read through what I believe to be the sites offering the best online guitar lessons, you probably have an idea of which one is best for you, as a newbie guitarist.
+Now that you have read through what I believe to be the sites offering the best online lessons, you probably have an idea of which one is best for you, as a newbie guitarist.

 Which online guitar lessons should intermediate players use?